sparkfabrik/ios-build-action/README.md

 Tested with Ionic, React Native and native ios projects.

-## WARNING v2 has breaking changes and it will break your non-pinned Actions!
+## WARNING v2 has breaking changes and it will break your Actions!

 To keep the old behavior please use the `v1` version.

-`v2` uses `Match` to simplify and strenghten the certificates management, and can optionally upload the build to the App Store.
+`v2` uses Match to simplify and strengthen the certificates management, and can optionally upload the build to the App Store.

 ## Inputs